-In August 2015, we acquired the El Dorado Mill near El Dorado, Arkansas.
-In 2016, we commenced the El Dorado Project to modernize and re-start the El Dorado Mill, which will, upon completion, incorporate significant capital upgrades to the log processing yard and sawmill and planer and add two continuous dry kilns.
-The capital upgrade plan has been designed to maximize both log recovery and lumber grade yield and quality.
-Upon completion, the El Dorado Mill is expected to have approximately 180 million board feet of annual lumber capacity on a two-shift basis.
-We currently estimate that the El Dorado Project will require estimated capital expenditures of approximately US\$50 million, consisting of approximately US\$27 million for equipment and materials, US\$16 million in subcontract costs and US\$7 million for indirect costs, including engineering, construction management, freight and project contingency.
-We currently expect the El Dorado Project to be completed by or about the end of the third quarter or early in the fourth quarter of 2017.
+In August 2015, we acquired the El Dorado Mill.
+In 2016, we commenced the El Dorado Project to modernize and re-start the El Dorado Mill, which incorporated significant capital upgrades to the log processing yard and sawmill and planer and added two continuous dry kilns.
+The capital upgrade plan was designed to optimize lumber recovery and grade outturns, as well as provide operating flexibility to orient production to those dimensions with superior selling price realizations.
+Construction on the El Dorado Project was largely completed in October 2017.
+We started operating the sawmill and planer mill in November 2017 and commenced shipments of residual products in November and modest lumber shipments in late December.
+We have been conducting evaluations and training and developing new personnel through a customary "ramp-up" period.
+We plan to initially operate the El Dorado Mill on a one-shift basis and expect to ramp up production to approximately 90% of capacity by December 2018 and operate on a two-shift basis.
+The El Dorado Mill is expected to have approximately 180 million board feet of annual lumber capacity on a two-shift basis.

+The El Dorado Project required capital expenditures of approximately \$70.8 million in 2017, which was largely in line with management's estimates for construction and equipment plus ancillary items such as project management, commissioning and start-up and holding costs.
 For further details on the El Dorado Mill, see the section of this Annual Information Form titled "Description of Our Business - Lumber Segment".

-Bioenergy Plant
+Mackenzie Power Plant

-We successfully completed commissioning of the Bioenergy Plant in April 2015, and thereafter commenced electricity sales in May 2015.
-The Bioenergy Plant utilizes proven technology with output capacity in excess of 230 gigawatt hours of electricity per year, providing a stable and diversified source of revenue as well as an assured market for a portion of the sawmill residuals produced by our Site II Mackenzie Mill.
-For further details on the Bioenergy Plant, see the section of this Annual Information Form titled "Description of Our Business - Bioenergy Segment".
+We completed commissioning of the Mackenzie Power Plant in April 2015, and thereafter commenced electricity sales in May 2015.
+The Mackenzie Power Plant utilizes proven technology with output capacity in excess of 230 GWh of electricity per year, providing a stable and diversified source of revenue as well as an assured market for a portion of the sawmill residuals produced by our Site II Mackenzie Mill.
+For further details on the Mackenzie Power Plant, see the section of this Annual Information Form titled "Description of Our Business - Bioenergy Segment".